 In the Finder, click the filter size and wait while the Finder calculates.
 Here is a list of files and folders sorted by size, where you can find things that take up the most space and delete unnecessary items.

-If you find this method too complicated, we recommend that you use the Pro tool from MacCleaner Pro bundle – Disk Expert.
+If you find this method too complicated, we recommend that you use the Pro tool from MacCleaner Pro bundle – Disk Space Analyzer.
 The app allows you to analyze your disk space usage and find the largest files and folders.

 4. Clear caches and logs